If an employee’s employment is terminated “for cause”, the employer has the right to avoid providing “reasonable notice”.

 It should be noted that an allegation of cause may not remove an employee’s entitlement to any termination pay or severance.
 Under the Employment Standards Act (“ESA”), an employee is still entitled to receive termination pay and severance pay (if applicable), pursuant to the ESA, unless the employee is guilty of wilful misconduct, disobedience or wilful neglect of duty that is not trivial and has not been condoned by the employer.

-If you do believe that you have been wrongfully dismissed and your employer has alleged the dismissal was for cause, we strongly recommend that you seek proper employment law counsel promptly to review to your rights and entitlements.
+If you do believe that you have been wrongfully dismissed and your employer has alleged the dismissal was for cause, we strongly recommend that you seek employment law counsel promptly to review your rights and entitlements.
 If you believe your employer cannot prove termination for cause and are seeking legal advice, please contact Toronto employment lawyers, Sultan Lawyers at 416-214-5111 or via email to email@example.com.